 Rokmaster Resources Corp. (the "Company" or "Rokmaster") was incorporated on December 21, 2010 under the Business Corporations Act (British Columbia).
-The Company is listed on the TSX Venture Exchange ("TSX.V") and on the Peruvian Bolsa de Valores de Lima (commonly referred to as "BVL" or "Lima Stock Exchange") under the symbol "RKR."
+The Company is listed on the TSX Venture Exchange ("TSX.V") under the symbol "RKR."
 The Company's head office, principal address and records office is located at Suite 1601 - 675 West Hastings Street, Vancouver, British Columbia, Canada V6B 1N2.
 The Company's registered address is located at Suite 2300, Bentall 5, 550 Burrard Street, Vancouver, British Columbia, Canada V6C 2B5.
 Rokmaster is primarily engaged in the acquisition of mineral resource properties and the exploration and development of such properties for minerals.
 Minerals of interest to the Company include precious metals, base metals and industrial minerals.

 These condensed interim consolidated financial statements have been prepared on the basis that the Company will continue as a going concern, which assumes that the Company will be able to meet its commitments, continue operations, and realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-The Company has incurred losses since inception, has no recurring source of revenue, has an accumulated deficit of \$8,451,554 and a working capital deficiency of \$1,630,684 at June 30, 2016.
+The Company has incurred losses since inception, has no recurring source of revenue, has an accumulated deficit of \$8,552,009 and a working capital deficiency of \$1,734,614 at September 30, 2016.
 These material uncertainties cast significant doubt upon the Company's ability to continue as a going concern.

 The Company will need to raise sufficient funds as the Company's current assets are not sufficient to finance its operations and administrative expenses.
-The Company is evaluating financing options including, but not limited to, the issuance of additional equity and debt (Notes 10, 12 and 17).
+The Company is evaluating financing options including, but not limited to, the issuance of additional equity and debt (Notes 10, 12, 17a and 17b).
 The Company has no assurance that such financing will be available or be available on favourable terms.
 Factors that could affect the availability of financing include the Company's performance (as measured by numerous factors including the progress and results of its projects), the state of international debt and equity markets, investor perceptions and expectations and the global financial and metals markets.
 In addition to evaluating financing options, the Company implemented cost savings measures and deferred payments owed to related parties.